JK-Rolling/DuinoI2C_ESP/esp8266/README.md

 ### Connecting to the WiFi Manager
 1. Connect your computer or phone to the WiFi network hosted by the ESP8266.
 You may connect the WiFi network `DuinoI2C_ESP` and key in password as `password` manually or use QR scanner to skip the typing if OLED is connected to the ESP.
 Or just scan the QR below in this page.
 2. Open a web browser and navigate to http://192.168.4.1 by typing in the browser or use QR scanner to skip the typing if OLED is connected to the ESP.
 3. The web interface will allow you to configure your WiFi credentials, Duino username and mining key, and optionally the firmware OTA credential.
+FWU - Firmware WiFi Update
 4. Click on Save button to store the inputs in ESP8266.
 The ESP should restart automatically and start working!

 <img src="assets/ui10.jpg" alt="ui10" width="20%"> --> <img src="assets/ui11.jpg" alt="ui11" width="20%"> --> <img src="assets/ui12.jpg" alt="ui12" width="20%"> --> <img src="assets/ui08.jpg" alt="ui08" width="20%"> --> <img src="assets/ui09.jpg" alt="ui09" width="20%"> --> <img src="assets/ui13.jpg" alt="ui13" width="20%"> --> <img src="assets/ui14.jpg" alt="ui14" width="20%">